Construction of two-bubble blow-up solutions for the mass-critical gKdV equations: Introduction

-The above estimates mean that the blow-up rate in Theorem~\ref{thm:main} is a reasonable guess for the first order asymptotics of some particular solutions of~\eqref{equ:gKdV}.
+The above estimates mean that the blow-up rate in Theorem~\ref{thm:main} is a reasonable estimate for the first order asymptotics of some particular solutions of~\eqref{equ:gKdV}.

-Last, we use a variant of an energy functional on $\varepsilon$ to control it in the soliton region.
+Finally, we use a variant of an energy functional on $\varepsilon$ to control it in the soliton region.
 The key point here is to estimate the error term $\varepsilon$ backwards in time.
+On the one hand, from the Kato localization identity (see~\cite{Kato}), for any solution $u$ of~\eqref{equ:gKdV} and any decreasing $C^{\infty}$ function $\chi_{1}:\RR\to [0,1]$, we have

-From~\eqref{equ:ODESYSTEM}, a delicate scaling term related to $\mu$ does not have a favorable sign.
+Following the spirit of the above identity, a functional that contains the global energy and a localized variant of the mass with monotonicity property was introduced to control the remainder term $\varepsilon$.
+On the other hand, from~\eqref{equ:ODESYSTEM}, a delicate scaling term related to $\mu$ does not have a favorable sign.
 To overcome such difficulty, we employ the idea introduced in~\cite[Section 3]{NguyenKdV} to construct a suitable localized refined term for the standard energy functional of $\varepsilon$.
-Based on such control and weak $H^{1}$ stability of gKdV equation~\eqref{equ:gKdV}. we argue by compactness and obtain the infinite time blow-up solution $u$ as the weak limit of a sequence of solutions $(u_{n})_{n\in \mathbb{N}}$.
+Based on such control and weak $H^{1}$ stability of gKdV equation~\eqref{equ:gKdV}, we argue by compactness and obtain the infinite time blow-up solution $u$ as the weak limit of a sequence of solutions $(u_{n})_{n\in \mathbb{N}}$.